vending machine business in malaysia

 She told me about the company, which specialises in manufacturing and supplying vending machines all over Malaysia, and the various types of vending machines they offer, including:

-The price for vending machines ranges from around RM8000 to over RM20,000 each, excluding financing (if available).
+The vending machine price ranges from around RM8000 to over RM20,000 each, excluding financing (if available).

 Part 2 – Learning how to start vending machine business in Malaysia